 Knowledge Is Power

-Lastly, you will want to know who this new card will affect your credit.
+Lastly, you will want to know how this new card will affect your credit.
 Applying for credit will affect your credit score, but being rejected will not.
 This means that you shouldn't repeatedly apply and you should be prepared for the credit application in advance.

 Essentially, make sure that your financial history is in order and you have a good income history before applying.
 This will give you confidence in the application and minimize any chances of rejection.
 The more knowledge you have going into the application, the better your chances of getting a new credit card.